jwohlwend/boltz/README.md

 cd boltz
 pip install -e .
 ```
-allow using multiple libomp libraries
+Temporary workaround for using multiple libomp libraries:
 export KMP_DUPLICATE_LIB_OK=TRUE

+Dataloader does not exit cleanly after prediction => no return to the prompt.
+As a temporary fix, set the option "--num_workers 0"

 ## Inference